savarin/rateflask/README.md

 ### Installation
 1. Clone this repo.
-2. Download the full version data from the
-[Lending Club website][Lending Club website], or from the following [Dropbox address][Dropbox address], and place in a directory labeled `data`.
+2. Download the full version data (~270 MB) from the [Lending Club website][Lending Club website] or from the following [Dropbox address][Dropbox address], and place in a directory labeled `data`.
 3. Install the listed requirements.
 4. (Optional) Start up a MongoDB instance, and a PostgreSQL database named